garethjmsaunders/code-style-guide/css.md

 States should be stand-alone and built from one single class selector, e.g. `.is-selected`.

-Use of `!important` is allowed if required, but do not from apply it unless it is absolutely necessary.
+Use of `!important` is allowed if required, but only if it is absolutely necessary.

 ##### Further reading